maksym-lepekh/asyop/library/asio.md

 # ASIO integration
 The asy::op project provides a reference implementation of integration with ASIO in a form of separate `asyop::asio` library.
 As it was stated in the Getting started section, it is conditionally available when `add_subdirectory()` and always available using `find_package()`.

 The `asyop::asio` library is not intrusive and designed to provide quick start helpers for asy::op users.
+Include `asy/evloop_asio.hpp` to access the library functions.

 ## Setup the executor
 The asy::op core library requires to setup executor in order to run the async operations.
 For this purpose, `asyop::asio` provides two global functions: `asy::this_thread::set_event_loop(io_service&)` and `asy::this_thread::get_event_loop`.
 These functions do all the work and expect a single-thread execution environment: program uses single event loop thread and doesn't need synchronization.